FZJ-IEK3-VSA/ETHOS_PeNALPS/paper/paper.md

 # Summary
 ETHOS.PeNALPS (Petri Net Agent-based Load Profile Simulator) is a Python library for simulating the load profiles of industrial manufacturing processes for arbitrary energy carriers.
 It is part of [ETHOS (Energy Transformation Pathway Optimization Suite)](https://go.fzj.de/ethos_suite).
 Load profiles are energy demand time series.
-Processes that can be simulated using ETHOS.PeNALPS include, for example, steel, paper, and industrial food production.
+It can model the fluctuations of industrial processes that are caused logistic dependencies of machines and state based activity of machines.
+If the model Processes that can be simulated using ETHOS.PeNALPS include, for example, steel, paper, and industrial food production.
+If the load profile can be modelled in a sufficient detail depends on the process, the available input data and the required temporal resolution.

 Figure \ref{fig:Main Component Overview} shows the main conceptual objects of ETHOS.PeNALPS which are: